swcarpentry/r-novice-gapminder/09-control-flow.md

 ### Repeating operations

 Just as we saw in the shell lessons earlier, you can repeat operations in `R` using `for` loops.
-It is the most flexible of looping operations, but therefore also the hardest to use correctly.
-For loops should be avoided unless the order of iteration is important: i.e. the calcaulation at each iteration depends on the results of the previous.
+This is the most flexible of looping operations, but therefore also the hardest to use correctly.
+Avoid using `for` loops unless the order of iteration is important: i.e. the calculation at each iteration depends on the results of previous iterations.

-When the order of iteration **is** important, we can use loops.
+When the order of iteration *is* important, we can use loops.
 The basic structure of a `for` loop is:

 ~~~ {.r}